WenChentao/Seg2Link/docs/Round2/sort_remove.md

     ![press-button](./pictures/sort_remove_2_annotation.png)

-    ***Only 300 sorted larger cells were kept!!***
+    ***In the updated result, only 300 sorted larger cells were kept!!***

-    *You can inspect these larger cells with [*Localization*](./localize.md)*
+    *You can inspect these larger cells with [*Locate*](./localize.md)*

 #### Notes: How to go back
-- After applying sorting/removing operation, the cache of the actions will be reset.
-Users cannot use undo/redo to cancel the operation.
+- Because all of the voxels must be updated, caching the sorting operation requires a large amount of memory, which should be avoided.
-- Instead, the segmentations before/after the operation are automatically saved as two files:
+- To solve the problem, the segmentations before and after the operation are automatically saved as two files on the hard disk:
     - seg-modified_before_sort_remove.npy
     - seg-modified_after_sort_remove.npy
-- If users are unsatisfied with the result, retrieve the previous state with [Load](./save_load_export.md#load) function.
+- If users are unsatisfied with the result, reload the state before sorting/removing with [Load](./save_load_export.md#load) function.
+- After applying sorting/removing operation, the cache of the operations will be reset.
+Users cannot use undo/redo to return to even earlier states.